Kay-Conte/foxhole-rs/README.md

 ## Routing

-The router will step through the url by its parts, first starting with the route.
+The scope tree will step through the url by its parts, first starting with the root.
 It will try to run **all** systems of every node it steps through in order.
 Once a response is received it will stop stepping over the url and respond immediately.

 lets assume we have the tree `Scope::new(sys![auth]).route("page", sys![get_page])` and the request `/page`

-In this example, the router will first call `auth` if auth returns a response, say the user is not authorized and we would like to respond early, then we stop there and respond `401`.
+In this example, the router will first call `auth` at the root of the tree.
+If `auth` returns a response, say the user is not authorized and we would like to respond early, then we stop there and respond `401`.
 Otherwise we continue to the next node `get_page`

 If no responses are returned by the end of the tree the server will automatically return `404`.
 This will be configuarable in the future.